osrf/gazebo_design/gui_logging/gui_logging.md

 1. Old and new log files should be accepted by the `gz log` command line tool, and the graphical interface.

+1. New log file should be fault tolerant.
+A corrupted section of the log file should still leave the log file usable.

 **The GUI should enable users to**

 1. Load a log file from disk.